A Highly Linear and Flexible FPGA-Based Time-to-Digital Converter: PROPOSED METHODOLOGY

 The code density tests are performed with the real states for the bin width calculations.
-Although these tests reveal the empty histogram bins, they do not reveal the missing codes, both of which contribute to the non-linearity.
+Although these tests can reveal the empty histogram bins, they do not reveal the missing codes, both of which contribute to the non-linearity.
+A missing code is defined as the missing output of the CLB, which are not recorded by the Encoder, hence, they do not appear in the histogram.
 The missing code occurs when the TDC input does not have a matched real state in the Encoder, hence, the time input is not recorded and may lead to an blank histogram.
+The code density test is performed by applying uniformly random pulses to the TDC as Stop signals.
+The Encoder inside the TDC includes the output of the CLBs, which represents the states of the Stop signals.
+It encodes these states into unique numbers and then writes them to the histograms.
+If a state was not included in the Encoder, it could not be recorded in the histogram, which means that state is missing.
 The time interval measurement is a method to identify missing codes by searching for the blank histograms, which contain all zero bins.
 Furthermore, the time interval measurements verify the sequential order of the real states and the functionality of the TDC.